 23. Who are the ISO Volunteers?

 The ISO Volunteers are a selected team of current students who help out with all the activities during orientation week.
 They are your first point of contact for orientation and they should be able to help you with any general questions about the program as well as Rutgers.
-If you have any specific legal or administrative questions, please direct them to the staff of the Center for Global Services at the GAIA Centers.
+If you have any specific legal or administrative questions, please direct them to the internatioanl student and scholar services staff at Rutgers Global.

-24. Do the GAIA Centers serve international students and scholars at all university locations?
+24. Does Rutgers Global serve international students and scholars at all university locations?

-While the GAIA Centers are a university-wide unit that supports all international students and scholars on all university locations; the offices that provide one-on-one services to the international population varies on each campus.
+While Rutgers Global is a universitywide unit that supports all international students and scholars on all university locations; the offices that provide one-on-one services to the international population varies on each campus.

 Rutgers-New Brunswick and Rutgers Biological and Health Sciences (RBHS) at New Brunswick/Piscataway